 Best intentions may be on the lips of the likes of Bonilla López, but the morality she represents does not, on the ground, behave that way.
-One key feature of the new morality –the one that generates the whole “impact over intent” idea– is to secure allies in your grievance against perceived oppressors, and to reach for institutional support to “address” the issue, rather than to deal with things privately.
-As for reasons being a cloak for the raw exercise of power: there is a reason I mentioned, in the first half of this post, that the ideals of the identitarians and the social justice warriors (not necessarily the same crowd, as I have discovered between writing the first half of this post and finishing this second half –the politics of dignity & recognition can conflict with the politics of just redistribution— though the latter dissolves into the former here for all intents and purposes) are quite other than the politics these ideals actually fund.
+One key feature of the new morality —the one that generates the whole “impact over intent” idea— is to secure allies in your grievance against perceived oppressors, and to reach for institutional support to “address” the issue, rather than to deal with things privately, or bring about public awareness of better practices through a kind of awareness-raising evangelism.
+As for reasons being a cloak for the raw exercise of power: there is a reason I mentioned, in the first half of this post, that the ideals of the identitarians and the social justice warriors are quite other than the politics these ideals actually fund (the identitarians and social justice folks are not necessarily the same crowd, as I have discovered between writing the first half of this post and finishing this second half — the politics of dignity & recognition can conflict with the politics of just redistribution).
 I know someone who was a student at Claremont McKenna College (CMC) during the riots, and who knew the eight or so students who agitated the riots.
-The Dean Spellman did offer some infelicitous words in her response to the expressed frustrations of students (I’m not sure that students who came to her were ever “unsafe“), but it was reported to me that these eight-or-so students are largely misanthropes, who just want society to burn, and who blame racism and oppression for their bad grades, and for the fact that they are bad students.
+Dean Spellman did offer some infelicitous words in her response to the expressed frustrations of students (I’m not sure that students who came to her were ever “unsafe“), but it was reported to me by several of their co-students that these eight-or-so students are largely misanthropes, who just want society to burn, and who blame racism and oppression for their bad grades, and for the fact that they are bad students.
 That does not mean that there is not a real insensitivity or even injustice occurring in some cases that drives these kinds of conflicts.
 [1b] Real insults and offenses need to be addressed, but the cause of justice and reparations is not aided by this language; it doesn’t help us deal with cases of failures of character or habitual neglect of care and decency.
-As for the allegedly misanthropic students who allegedly externalize their problems, the crowd who gathered around the (apparently it started within a general student council meeting as a way of addressing the legit grievance of the infelicitous wording, which, in context, is infelicitous) was sympathetic until, after an Asian CMC student began speaking, and saying things the agitators didn’t like, they saw them grabbing the mic away from her.
-The crowd lost interest in supporting these students after the incident, I am told.
-Because these kinds of people are always grieved, though, and because the larger culture is sympathetic to the victim (not a bad thing), there will always be fresh blood to join a new mob, on the pretext of justice, that is after power.
+As for the allegedly misanthropic students who allegedly externalize their problems, the crowd who gathered around them (apparently it started within a general student council meeting as a way of addressing the legit grievance of the infelicitous wording, which, in context, is infelicitous) was sympathetic until an Asian CMC student began speaking, and saying things the agitators didn’t like; the agitators then grabbed the mic away from her.
+The crowd lost interest in supporting these students after the incident, I am told by students who were there on the campus back then.
+Because these kinds of people are always grieved, though, and because the larger culture is sympathetic to the victim (not a bad thing), there will always be fresh blood to join a new mob that is after power — but which is after power on the pretext of justice.

 Here, Haidt begins another reply, now to an intervening discussion about whether learning can occur in a classroom where professors hold to a position that makes students uncomfortable.
 He thinks that trigger warnings are “political warfare by other means”.
 Bonilla López replies to him by talking about “accountability”, where the “positive intentions” of a professor who speaks and nonetheless has a “negative impact” and “hurt[s]” a student is something that a professor should be “accountable” for.
 Waldron interjects that he agrees, but that “accountability” means that professors should not “silence themselves”, but should rather be prepared to give an account for why they said this-or-that thing in the classroom.
 The moderator (Kwame Appiah) then suggests that “what is needed” is that there is an atmosphere in which people can be asked to give an account within the classroom, and reasons can be exchanged.
 Suk then noted that “accountability” can basically be a cipher for power tactics, deploying the university as a mechanism for punishing professors and, in serious cases, firing them.
 “Hostile environment” claims can be used to shut down conversations, the very mirror of the social justice left’s stated claim that some speech is “violent speech”.
 Haidt then stated that “accountability sounds like a great idea”, but wondered “how it would play out in practice”.
 He immediately goes into the story about the event in his own teaching career which made him wary of the illiberality of the social justice left.
 This is why you see headlines like “I’m a Liberal Professor, and My Liberal Students Terrify Me“.
 Professors are combing through their syllabi to eliminate anything that could offend the feelings of the most sensitive students, because the self-appointed “vindictive guardians of what they see as the moral order” will punish them through the mechanisms of “hyper-accountability”.
 Suk responded to Haidt by saying that when professors whitewash their course materials from any controversial content, it diminishes the teaching experience.
 She also says that professors should “stand up” to this “cultural development”, and include controversial material, even if they’re falsely accused as being racists or homophobes.